-February was also the month of Baltimore's Farpoint Science Fiction Convention, which - and, again, unless I'm reading this chart backwards - probably none of you have heard of.
+It's called Baltimore's Farpoint Science Fiction Convention.
 Basically, like all sci-fi conventions, it's Black History Month for white people, except it's crammed into a single building, and the history is set mostly in the future, or in some alternate past where slavery either never existed or was obscured by giant gears and steam clouds.

-However, I couldn't forget my black roots.
-At nerd conventions they generally encourage costumes, so I decided to dress as my favorite black science-fiction character, Morpheus from The Matrix.
-Morpheus, like Will Smith et al, has always inspired me for struggling to free his people from evil white aristocrats.
-Also, unlike other Matrix characters, he's relatively easy to cosplay, providing you have a bald cap, sunglasses and (optionally) blackface makeup.
-I figured that my costume would serve as a makeshift wormhole between my black heritage and the alien strangeness of a race that finds gangsta rap offensive, yet deems it perfectly acceptable to adorn one's chest with a dreadlocked vagina.
+I went there this year.
+In honor of black history month, I decided to dress as my favorite black science-fiction character, Morpheus from The Matrix.
+Like all my black heroes, Morpheus has always inspired me for struggling to free his people from evil white aristocrats.
+I figured that my costume would serve as a makeshift wormhole between black and white heritage and possibly win me some cosplay equivalent of the Nobel Prize.

 When I get anxious, I start wanting drugs.
 It might be because general anxiety so closely resembles drug withdrawal.
 Or maybe I just really like drugs.
 Upon entering the convention hall, I immediately scanned the crowd for anyone who looked like they might have narcotics.
 In a room full of people dressed as aliens, anime characters and Victorian-era prostitutes, drug users are hard to spot.
 Unless, of course, they're cosplaying as fellow Matrix characters.
 Drug enthusiasts have always identified with the Matrix films, just as the gay community has always identified with The Wizard of Oz and, to a lesser extent, the TV show Oz.

-When I saw a girl dressed as the Matrix character Trinity, I knew she must have drugs of some sort, so I walked over to her and struck up a conversation.
-She asked me why I was wearing blackface and if I was a racist.
-I told her I was no more racist than the people fighting to keep the word 'nigger' in classic literature, so yes, I was actually somewhat racist, but I couldn't help being prejudiced against white culture since it was so scary and foreign to me.
-I then told her I was a friend of Neo, the understood code Matrix fans use to solicit drugs.
+When I saw a girl dressed as the Matrix character Trinity, I knew she must have drugs of some sort.
+I walked over to her and told her I was a friend of Neo, the understood code Matrix fans use to solicit drugs.
 She smiled and motioned for me to follow her behind a partition displaying steampunk top hats and cogs.